joerick/pyinstrument/README.md

     Options:
-      --version             show program's version number and exit -h, --help            show this help message and exit --load-prev=ID        Instead of running a script, load a previous report -m MODULE_NAME        run library module as a script, like 'python -m module'
+      --version             show program's version number and exit -h, --help            show this help message and exit --load-prev=ID        instead of running a script, load a previous report -m MODULE_NAME        run library module as a script, like 'python -m module'
-      -o OUTFILE, --outfile=OUTFILE
+      --from-path           (POSIX only) instead of the working directory, look for scriptfile in the PATH environment variable -o OUTFILE, --outfile=OUTFILE
                             save to <outfile>
       -r RENDERER, --renderer=RENDERER